matesh/mqttk/README.md

 :warning: When installing/running the app, use the system interpreter, or the interpreter available via homebrew.
 Conda or other interpreters can cause your system to crash entirely (kernel panic) which issue is outside of the code of this software.
-This crash happens under certain circumstances when switching to the app via mission control or the dock, there's nothing I can do about it unfortunately.
+This crash happens under certain circumstances when switching to the app via mission control or the dock, there's nothing I can do about it, unfortunately.
 Therefore, use other interpreters at your own risk!
 ```shell
 $ brew install python python-tk
 ```
-### MacOS - acquiring and installing the package from source
+### macOS - acquiring and installing the package from source
 Download the latest release from the [GitHub repository](https://github.com/matesh/mqttk/releases) and install it using pip.
 ```shell
 $ pip3 install mqttk-x.y.tar.gz
 ```

-### MacOS - installing via pip
+### macOS - installing via pip
 Issue the following command:
 ```shell
 $ pip3 install mqttk
 ```

-### MacOS - running MQTTk
+### macOS - running MQTTk
 To run the software, just issue the mqttk command.
 ```shell
 $ mqttk